-The new financial instruments’ standard – IFRS 9 is currently under development and its aim is to replace IAS 39—older standard dealing with financial instruments.
+The new financial instruments’ standard – IFRS 9 was under development for a long time and in July 2014, it was finally completed.
+Its aim is to replace IAS 39 —older standard dealing with financial instruments.

 International Accounting Standards Board (IASB) decided to replace IAS 39 gradually in the process consisting of 3 phases: Phase 1—Classification and measurement of financial assets and financial liabilities, Phase 2—Impairment Methodology and Phase 3—Hedge Accounting.